Quaternionic Projective Bundle Theorem and Gysin Triangle in MW-Motivic Cohomology: Quaternionic geometry

-\section{Grassmannian Bundles and Quaternionic Projective Bundles}
+\subsection{Grassmannian bundles and quaternionic projective bundles}

-First of all, we recall the definitions of Grassmannian bundles and quaternionic projective bundles.
-Although they are well-known objects, we'd better include them here for the sake of notations.
-The reader may refer to \cite{KL}, \cite{S} for Grassmannians, \cite{K} for Grassmannian bundles and \cite{PW} for quaternionic projective bundles. \begin{definition} Let \(k\) be a field, \(1\leq n\leq r\), consider the ring
+First of all, we recall the basics on Grassmannian bundles and quaternionic projective bundles.
+Although these are well-known objects, we include the definitions here for the sake of notations.
+The reader may refer to \cite{KL}, \cite{S} for Grassmannians, \cite{K} for Grassmannian bundles and \cite{PW} for quaternionic projective bundles. \begin{definition} Let \(X\) be a \(S\)-scheme, \(\mathscr{E}\) locally free of rank \(r\) on \(X\), \(1\leq n\leq r\).
+Define a functor